apache/cordova-docs/www/docs/en/dev/config_ref/index.md

    target-device(string) | *Default: universal* <br/> Allowed values: handset, tablet, universal <br/> ==iOS== <br/> This property maps directly to TARGETED_DEVICE_FAMILY in the xcode project.
 Note that if you target universal (which is the default) you will need to supply screen shots for both iPhone and iPad or your app may be rejected. windows-phone-target-version(string) | ==Windows== <br/> Sets the version of Windows Phone for which the package (resulting from ```cordova build```) will target.
 If none is specified, it will be set to the same version as ```windows-target-version``` (if found). windows-target-version(string) | ==Windows== <br/> Sets the version of Windows for which the package (resulting from ```cordova build```) will target.
 If none is specified, it will be set to '8.1'.
-   WindowsDefaultUriPrefix(string) | ==Windows== <br/> Allowed values: `ms-appx://`, `ms-appx-web://` <br/>  Identifies whether you want your app to target the local context or remote context as its startup URI.
-When building for Windows 10, the default is the remote context (`ms-appx-web://`). <br/> In order to have a local-mode application that is not impacted by Remote Mode capability restrictions, you must set this preference to `ms-appx://` and not declare any `<access>` elements with remote URIs.
-The local mode is the default for Windows 8.1

    Examples: